 Visual Symptoms Following A Concussion:

 A traumatic brain injury like a concussion will differ from person to person.
-It is dependant on the degree of the injury and how it occurred.
+It is dependent on the degree of the injury and how it occurred.
 This means symptoms may vary from mild, moderate, or severe.
 If you experience any of the following visual symptoms it is important to seek medical help from an optometrist who can refer you to the appropriate specialist or vision therapy clinic:

 - Double vision